Chicago-area synagogues ramp up security measures in response to TX hostage situation

 "I think it's a sad state of affairs here because in America we've always treated our sanctuaries as a sanctuary, right?
 As synagogues and mosques and churches," Nasatir said.
 "It just shows that there's no place, unfortunately, where hate isn't invading our communities."

 The FBI, along with local authorities, are investigating.
-The White House has also been briefed and the suspects condition remains unknown.
+The White House has also been briefed.

+"We do believe with our engagement with the subject that he was singularly focused on one issue and it was not specifically related to the Jewish community," officials said in a press conference Saturday night, adding that they are continuing work to find a motive.